 - You may find it easier to insert the tampon if you squat slightly, or put one leg up on the bathtub/similarly stable surface of convenient height.
 This is because it angles your pelvis back slightly, making it easier to push the tampon upwards.

-- Wash your hands before you insert a tampon.
+- Wash your hands before you put a tampon in.
 Your vagina is a sensitive soul and likes to be kept clean, tyvm.

-- Change your tampon every four to six hours and definitely don’t leave it in for more than eight hours.
+- You should change your tampon every four to six hours and definitely don’t leave it in for more than eight hours.

 - Don’t flush your tampons.
 Seriously, don’t.